RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

       ```

-    You should see an error that the admission controller webhook `redb.admission.redislabs`.
+    You should see an error from the admission controller webhook `redb.admission.redislabs`.

     ```bash
     Error from server: error when creating "STDIN": admission webhook "redb.admission.redislabs" denied the request: eviction_policy: u'illegal' is not one of [u'volatile-lru', u'volatile-ttl', u'volatile-random', u'allkeys-lru', u'allkeys-random', u'noeviction', u'volatile-lfu', u'allkeys-lfu']